-Minutes of the 57th Annual Meeting of the Luseland Credit Union Ltd: June 22, 2021
+Minutes of the 58th Annual Meeting of the Luseland Credit Union Ltd: April 5, 2022

-General Manager Adam Franko opened the 57th Annual Meeting at 7:30 by welcoming everyone to the meeting.
+General Manager Adam Franko opened the 58th Annual Meeting at 7:30 pm by welcoming everyone to the meeting.
 It was noted that a quorum was present and the meeting could proceed.

 Franko called the annual meeting to order and opened the floor for nominations for chairman.
-Bob Prieston/Nona Holtz nominated Jan Edmonds.
-Debra Scholer moved nominations cease.
-Carried.
-Jan Edmonds welcomed everyone to the annual meeting and encouraged them to take an active part in the meeting.
-Nona Holtz/Angela Reiter nominated Jean Halliday as Secretary.
-Marj Reiter moved nominations cease.
+Alan Olfert/Debra Scholer nominated Bob Prieston.
+Karen Mitzel moved nominations cease.
+Bob Prieston welcomed everyone to the annual meeting and encouraged them to take an active part in the meeting.
+Brian Gottfried/Marj Reiter nominated Ryley Magnus as Secretary.
+Jean Halliday moved nominations cease.
 Carried.

-Adoption of Agenda: Moved by Deanne Campbell/Shirley Knorr the agenda be adopted as presented.
+Adoption of Agenda: Moved by Alan Olfert/Lorne Scholer the agenda be adopted as presented.
 Carried.

-Minutes: The minutes of the March 24, 2020 meeting were read.
-Moved by Karen Mitzel/Alyssa Underdahl the minutes be adopted as read.
+Minutes: The minutes of the June 22, 2021 meeting were read.
+Moved by Shirley Chenier/Shirley Knorr the minutes be adopted as read.
 Carried.

-Election of Officers: Debra Scholer, on behalf of the Governance Committee, presented the following names: Debra Scholer, Brian Gottfried, Debra Vetter.
-Moved by Alyssa Underdahl/Bob Prieston they be elected by acclimation.
+Election of Officers: Debra Scholer, on behalf of the Governance Committee, presented the following names: Phyllis German, Brent Laturnus, Bob Prieston, and Sharon Stang.
+Moved by Karen Mitzel/Alyssa Underdahl they be elected by acclamation.
 Carried.